When to go long or short in Forex: Mastering buy and sell decisions

 In the simplest terms, your position reflects your expectation of future price movement for a specific currency pair.

 Deciding whether to go long or short isn't a random guess; it's based on careful analysis and a well-defined trading strategy.
-Several factors come into play:
+Multiple elements influence the situation:

-Technical analysis involves studying historical price charts and patterns to predict future movements.
+Technical analysis focuses on examining past price movements and chart patterns to anticipate future market trends.
 Key technical factors include:

 • Trends: Identifying the prevailing market trend (uptrend, downtrend, or sideways/ranging) is crucial.
 The adage "the trend is your friend" often guides traders to go long in an uptrend and go short in a downtrend.

-• Support and Resistance Levels: These are price levels where buying or selling pressure has historically been strong.
+• Support and resistance: Refer to key price areas where the market has previously shown significant buying or selling interest.
 Traders might go long near a support level (expecting a bounce higher) or go short near a resistance level (expecting a rejection lower).

 • Chart Patterns: Formations like triangles, flags, head and shoulders, or double tops/bottoms can signal potential continuations or reversals, guiding the long/short decision.